New fighting between Armenia and Azerbaijan threatens to reignite 30-year-old conflict

 Armenia claimed to have destroyed two helicopters, three drones and three tanks, saying this was in response to the attack launched by Azerbaijan.

 Azerbaijan officials said they were mounting a counter offensive and claimed only one helicopter had been shot down with no loss of life.
-Azerbaijan claimed to have destroyed 12 Armenian air defense systems.
+Azerbaijan said it had destroyed 12 Armenian air defense systems.

+Russian Foreign Minister Sergei Lavrov was on the phone Sunday urging an end to fighting, according to spokeswoman Maria Zakharova.
+Moscow has close ties with both sides.

+“In view of the escalating situation around the Nagorno-Karabakh conflict, Lavrov is conducting intensive contacts in a bid to encourage the sides to cease fire and begin negotiations to stabilize the situation,” Zakharova told reporters on Sunday.

 The conflict originally broke out shortly after the collapse of the Soviet Union when Nagorno-Karabakh, a region in Azerbaijan with a majority Armenian population, broke away and declared independence, triggering a war that killed at least 20,000 and saw a million people flee their homes.